 - 1 cup vegetable oil

-- 2 teaspoon lemon extract or vanilla extract
+- 2 teaspoon vanilla extract or lemon extract

 - 2 ¼ cups all-purpose flour